Recipients of Endowed Chairs, Teaching Awards Announced

 The Joseph F. Huber ’64 Department Chair of Mathematics was established by Joseph Huber ’64 to support teaching excellence at Mercersburg.
 The Chair honors former faculty members Herbert “Fido” Kempton, Stephen Chandler, and Walter Burgin Jr. ’53, who inspired Joe’s interest and excellence in mathematics, which helped establish his successful career in investment banking and investment management.

-This year’s recipient of the Ammerman Distinguished Teaching Award for Religion and Interdisciplinary Studies is Jay Bozzi.
+This year’s recipient of the Ammerman Distinguished Teaching Award for Religious and Interdisciplinary Studies is Jay Bozzi.
 The award was established by Andrew Ammerman ’68 and his late mother, Josephine Ammerman, to bring recognition to a member of the faculty who has demonstrated outstanding pedagogy in challenging Mercersburg students to address the spiritual, moral, ethical, and artistic dimensions of their lives, or to bring recognition to special religion scholars-in-residence who may be engaged from time to time to accomplish the same purpose.

 Bozzi has taught at Mercersburg since 2014.
 He is head of the history department and is SEARCH coordinator for Mercersburg's Advanced Program for Global Studies (MAPS), where he works with 12th-grade students on their capstone research projects.
 He is also an assistant wrestling coach and previously coached football.
 Bozzi and his wife, Sarah (a member of the mathematics faculty and assistant director of Mercersburg Outdoor Education) previously taught at King's Academy in Madaba, Jordan; he also taught taught history and coached wrestling, football, and lacrosse at Cheshire Academy in Cheshire, Conn.
 He graduated from Choate Rosemary Hall in Wallingford, Conn., and earned a bachelor's degree in history with a U.S. concentration and a minor in political science from the University of the South in Sewanee, Tenn.; he also holds a master's in history from the University of New Hampshire.